-A returning OW student needs to make contact with the Admissions Officer if they wish to continue their studies.
+A returning OW student needs to participate in the re-registration process if they wish to continue their studies.
 Re-registration consist of an academic and financial registration and a student is only re-registered for the new academic year once:

 - + Academic registration is completed;

 - + Financial registration is completed;

 - + Registration fee is paid;

 - + Registration agreement is signed and received; and

 - + Student code of conduct is signed and received.

+- Debit order form signed and received.